 ABOUT THE COMPETITION

 This is the 2nd annual IoT Design Competition hosted by the IoT Students Club at University of Florida.
-This competition is sponsored by the Warren B. Nelms Institute for the Connected World and Texas Instruments.
+This competition is sponsored by Texas Instruments, Microsoft, and the Warren B. Nelms Institute for the Connected World.
 In this competition, teams of 1-4 members create their own IoT Project, in either the hardware or software category.

 This competition promotes the participation of undergraduate and graduate students in the application of IoT technology to solve real-life problems.
 The goal of the competition is to enhance understanding of IoT technology and applications and create awareness about the emerging field of IoT.
 We expect the competition to stimulate student interest in IoT and contribute towards creating a well-trained future workforce.